allmonday/composition-oriented-development-pattern/readme.md

 - Avoid performance issues related to N+1 queries
 - debug Friendly error reminder, convenient for debugging

-This repo will implement such a combination-oriented API development model through a series of examples, through pydantic2-resolve and some conventions.
+This repo will implement such a combination-oriented API development pattern through a series of examples, through pydantic2-resolve and some conventions.

 - https://github.com/allmonday/pydantic-resolve
 - https://github.com/allmonday/pydantic2-resolve